-- These numbers assume current levels of immigration, both illegal and legal.
+These numbers assume current levels of immigration, both illegal and legal.

 - The total cost of Medicare -- on paper -- is projected to grow by 50 percent due to the aging of the population and health care inflation.
 However, this projection may prove optimistic because it omits the cost of continual "fixes" to physician payments under Medicare that Congress often enacts to prevent large set by the SGR formula.
-It also assumes the Affordable Care Act (ACA) provider cuts are sustainable over the long term -- something that the Medicare Trustees suggests might prove too difficult.
+It also assumes the Affordable Care Act (ACA) cost control and provider cuts are sustainable over the long term -- something that the Medicare Trustees suggests might prove too difficult.
 Thus, they have an alternative scenario where these cuts do not continue throughout the entire projection period.

 - With these more realistic projections, Medicare costs more than double over the long-term.